Critical concave-convex problems in Carnot groups: Introduction

 We stress that $-\Delta_{\mathbb{G}}$ denotes here the sub-laplacian on $\mathbb{G}$ which is a second-order differential operator with non-negative characteristic form that can be explicitly expressed as a sum of squares of vector fields satisfying the H\"{o}rmander condition, see e.g. \cite{Hormander}.
-We refer to Section~\ref{sec:Prel} for more details, including the Folland-Stein Sobolev spaces we will work with.\\

-Along the paper it will sometimes be useful to denote the above problem as \eqref{EqProblem}$_\lambda$ to make it clear the choice of the parameter.
-We immediately state the main result of this paper.
-In what follows, we refer to Definition \ref{def:weak_sub_super_sol} for the precise definition of \emph{weak solution} of \eqref{EqProblem}$_{\lambda}$. \begin{teo} Let $\Omega\subset\mathbb{G}$ be an open and bounded set with smooth enough boundary $\partial \Omega$, and let $p\in (0,1)$.
-Then, there exists $\Lambda > 0$ such that \begin{itemize} \item[A)]problem \eqref{EqProblem}$_{\lambda}$ does not admit weak solutions for every $\lambda>\Lambda$; \item[B)] problem \eqref{EqProblem}$_{\lambda}$ admits at least one weak solution for every $\lambda \in (0,\Lambda]$; \item[C)] problem \eqref{EqProblem}$_{\lambda}$ admits at least two weak solutions for every $0<\lambda<\Lambda$. \end{itemize} \end{teo}
+We refer to Section~\ref{sec:Prel} for more details, including the Folland-Stein Sobolev spaces we will work with.\\ We immediately state the main result of this paper.
+In what follows, we refer to Definition \ref{def:weak_sub_super_sol} for the precise definition of \emph{weak solution} of \eqref{EqProblem}. \begin{teo} Let $\Omega\subset\mathbb{G}$ be an open, bounded and connected set with Lipschitz boundary $\partial \Omega$, and let $q\in (0,1)$.
+Then, there exists $\Lambda > 0$ such that \begin{itemize} \item[A)]problem \eqref{EqProblem} does not admit weak solutions for every $\lambda>\Lambda$; \item[B)] problem \eqref{EqProblem} admits at least one weak solution for every $\lambda \in (0,\Lambda]$; \item[C)] problem \eqref{EqProblem} admits at least two weak solutions for every $0<\lambda<\Lambda$. \end{itemize} \end{teo}

 The above theorem is the natural generalization to Carnot groups of classical results of \cite{ABC}.
 We refer e.g. to \cite{BESS,CCP,CoPe,BV} for further generalizations.

 The interest in studying existence of positive solutions to critical problems in the Carnot group setting, is in the geometric significance of the purely critical problem in the model case of the Heisenberg group.
 Indeed, when $\lambda =0$ and $\Omega = \mathbb{H}^n$, the problem \eqref{EqProblem} becomes the famous CR-Yamabe problem studied by Jerison and Lee \cite{JerisonLee,JerisonLee2,JerisonLee3}.
 The problem we are interested in is settled on bounded domains, where tipycally one can prove non-existence of positive solutions, at least in star-shaped domains, by appealing suitable versions of the Pohozaev identity.
 Because of this, the seminal paper by Brezis and Nirenberg \cite{BN} showed that adding a perturbative term, linear in \cite{BN}, but subsequently extended to much more general perturbations, may allow to prove the existence of one or more positive solutions.
 A crucial tool in the argument performed in \cite{BN} is provided by the use of the Aubin-Talenti functions, whose analogue in $\mathbb{H}^n$ made its appearance in \cite{JerisonLee2}.
 This was a key ingredient which gave rise to a prolific study of critical problems in $\mathbb{H}^n$, see e.g. \cite{Citti, GaLa, Ugu1, CitUg, MaUg, FelliUgu, MaMaPi, PaPiTe}.